isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-metal/index.md

 layout: post
 ---

 By choosing to read this article on the best spray paint for metal, you will gain extra information on selecting spray paint for your DIY project.
-Wrong spray paint selection leads to [undesirable finish](https://www.thoughtco. com/how-rust-works-608461), peeling, chipping, or scuffing after a short time.
+Wrong spray paint selection leads to [undesirable finish](https://www.thoughtco.com/how-rust-works-608461),peeling, chipping, or scuffing after a short time.

 Consider net quantity, color options, spray type (water- or oil-based? ), drying time, flow rate, and application method before placing an order.
 Further, choose spray paints that require a direct application (without sanding), have high stickiness properties, and wont affect human health during application.